Terms and Conditions

 If payments are not received by us on the due date (14 days after issue) we reserve the right to suspend our services until such time as payment is received in full (without prejudice to any other remedy available to us) with suitable allowances then being made to any timescales.
 A standard £50 charge will be made to reinstate any services that have been suspended.
 In addition user rights and access to the administration area of the website will be restricted.

 If you wish to cancel your contract you are required to do so in writing giving 30 days notice and cancellation will only be effective on receipt of such notice.
 If the design and build is not complete you will be required to pay the balance of our costs to date and loss of profit for the entire design.
-No refunds will be made for any part of any annual hosting and maintenance subscription remaining.
+No refunds will be made for any part of any annual hosting, support blocks and maintenance subscription remaining.

 In the event of cancelling your contract, your website will be taken offline the day after the contract expires.
 Once all sums due have been settled, Freshspace Limited will cooperate with the smooth transfer of hosting of the domain and pass over ownership of any website files as requested.